julioclopes32/cromai-bash-python-test/README.md

 - III - Write the code in python3.
 - IV - Do the integration between the 2 codes.
 - V - Discribe the differences between the concept model and what was implemented.
-- VI - commit the code in github and send link.
+- VI - (EXTRA) Create a cromai.log file to store software errors
+- VII - (EXTRA) Create a dockerfile with all dependencies

 ### I - Concept model